 Purchase items to embellish walls or make them yourself.
 Minecraft-themed wall art includes:

 - Decals and stickers - From cute little pigs and cows to monsters, creepers and miners coming out of the wall, Minecraft decals and stickers look amazingly three-dimensional.
 Tunnels looking deep into other rooms can be moved and repositioned without damaging the sticker or the wall.
-Find them at Wall Stickers for Your Kid and Amazon.
+Find them at Etsy and Amazon.

 - Posters - Frame a print of a zombie pigman, game characters or a scene from the Minecraft virtual world by visiting Poster Revolution or All Posters, where you can also have your Minecraft print put on canvas.

 - Wall torches - Although they can also sit on tables, mount these cool torches to the wall or you might never see them again.
 One corner flips down exposing two keyhole mounting slots, which you can attach to a couple of wall screws.
-Find them at Target and Walmart.
+Find them at Target.

 DIY Minecraft Art